palantus/relay/README.md

 }
 ```

+## Searching

+TBD

+If you want to get messages for channels starting with something specific, use the caret symbol like "^apps/".

 ## Clients

 Include [/client.mjs](www/client.mjs) (ECMA module) in your app and check out [sampleclient.mjs](www/sampleclient.mjs) in [www folder](www) for a sample implementation.